-Social cooperation without external monitoring is widely regarded as fundamental to human culture, sustaining teamwork, mass political participation, and personal sacrifice for family, tribe, or nation.
+Social cooperation without external monitoring is widely regarded as fundamental to the success of humans, sustaining charitable giving, teamwork, mass political participation, and personal sacrifice for family, tribe, or nation.
 People often face opportunities to incur an individual cost in exchange for a collective benefit, and there is a rich literature exploring the whys and wherefores (e.g., Henrich & Muthukrishna, 2021; Rand & Nowak, 2013).
 For example, a pedestrian can choose to throw litter into the gutter, or he can wait until he comes across a trash bin.
 A CEO might choose to move assets overseas in order to avoid taxes, or she might choose to avoid chicanery, keep assets domestically, and pay more in taxes-in the end, contributing to the public weal.
+A consumer might choose to pay an extra dollar at checkout as part of a retailer's matching campaign, or he might tap "No" and move on.
 Each choice involves a tradeoff between what is good for the agent and what is good for the group.
 This tradeoff is widely studied using Public Goods Games (PGGs, Zelmer, 2003, see Appendix A).
-The PGG is used as a model of human cooperation because it captures this tension between the benefits accruing to a group via cooperation and the benefits accruing to an individual via defection, which is characteristic of many problems we solve on a daily basis.
+The PGG is used as a model of human cooperation because it captures this tension between the benefits accruing to a group via cooperation and the benefits accruing to an individual via defection, and this tension is characteristic of many problems we solve on a daily basis.
 In standard linear PGGs it is always better for an individual to defect no matter what others do, but it is always better for the group if everyone cooperates.